← Back to Library

 The classical yarrow method involves sorting 50 yarrow stalks through a ritualized process of division and counting.
 One stalk is set aside, and the remaining 49 are repeatedly divided into groups to determine each line.

 This process is repeated six times (once per line), building the hexagram from bottom to top.
-The yarrow stalk method produces a different probability distribution than coins, making changing lines less frequent overall.
+The yarrow stalk method produces a different probability distribution than coins, especially between Old Yin and Old Yang.

 Three-Coin Method